DigitalFabricationLab-NYIT-SoAD/resources/Tutorials&Templates/SubmissionGuide/README.md

 ## Signing up for a Laser Cutting Appointment

 **Before Signing up for a Laser Cutting Appointment**
-* Students must complete the online [SoAD Fab Lab Orientation](https://forms.office.com/Pages/ResponsePage.aspx?id=cxNWGqGj7UunwoFBBJGiFNb937yciTdPowD-pQyEMWRUOTBEODNTN0EwT1AyMldQU0pVOTNJQVBLUS4u&origin=Invitation&channel=0) before using the lab space
+* Students must complete the SoAD Fab Lab Orientation before using the lab space for the first time.
+This can be done online on Canvas or in-person on a walk-in basis
+   * Students without a Lab Sticker must also receive in-person shop training

 *  Review the the lab's [Laser Cutting](https://digitalfabricationlab-nyit-soad.github.io/resources/LaserCutters/) page before making an appointment

 **How to Sign up for an Appointment**